-Westcott remained on half-pay until September 1793 when he joined the Impregnable 98, on which vessel he raised the flag of Rear-Admiral Benjamin Caldwell in April 1794.
+Westcott remained on half-pay until September 1793 when he joined the Impregnable 98, on which vessel he raised the flag of Rear-Admiral Benjamin Caldwell during early 1794, being involved in the chase of five French frigates in the Channel on 13 January.
 After participating in the Battle of the Glorious First of June, when his ship lost seven men killed and twenty-four wounded despite fighting from too far to windward, he exchanged with Captain Charles Cotton into the Majestic 74 in October.
 Next taking Caldwell out to the West Indies, he returned with Admiral Sir John Laforey in June 1796, but sadly the admiral died two days before the ship reached home.

 Westcott subsequently joined the squadron commanded by Vice-Admiral John Colpoys off Brest and had the misfortune to be present during the mutiny at Plymouth from 26 April 1797.
 At the end of the year the Majestic was one of the ships sent out to reinforce Admiral Lord St. Vincent in the Mediterranean Fleet, and she quickly captured the Spanish corvette Bocador 16 off Lisbon on 14 November.